utkuozdemir/pv-migrate/INSTALL.md

 ## Installing Shell Completion

+If you install `pv-migrate` using Homebrew, completions for bash, zsh and fish will be installed for you - you don't need to do anything further.

+Completions are not supported when `pv-migrate` is installed using krew - see [here](https://github.com/kubernetes-sigs/krew/issues/543).

-To install completion for your shell, run `pv-migrate completion --help` and follow the instructions.
+If you have installed `pv-migrate` by directly downloading the binaries, run `pv-migrate completion --help` and follow the instructions.
 Here's the sample output of instructions:

 ```